iPad Pro Back Cover for 12.9, 11 and 10.5

-Hard Plastic Back Cover
+Hard Plastic iPad Back Covers

 The material used lacks the elasticity needed to prevent failing over time.
-When you attach a hard plastic cover to the back or the iPad Pro, the material, on the structural level, goes into tension and compression and there is no "give" to the materials.
+When you attach a hard plastic cover to the back of the iPad Pro, the material, on the structural level, goes into tension and compression and there is no "give" to the materials.
 In a very short time, stress fractures occur, usually around the corners.

 Shortly after that, a corner or two will break off.
 The whole point of the cover is to provide protection.
 The poor engineering and materials used undermines that very purpose.
-More cracks will ensue eventually rendering the cover non- functioning and headed for the landfill in which it was always destined.
+More cracks will ensue eventually rendering the cover non-functioning and headed for the landfill in which it was always destined.